2200176/CS220AU-DP-2022/README.md

 ## TODO
 ### in week 4
-- metaverse and the others ideas are interesting -> try to link it to the digital identities
+- Metaverse researched (non-academic, youtube video)
+- Existential risk: The danger for humanity of increasingly becoming more digital.
-- find academic sources of information for existential risks.
+- I still need to find more academic sources of information for existential risk.
-- the vr map could be a starting point for explaining how I got my research question
-- think about the reserach question
-- watch Aperture video
+- VR map edited with some new thoughts.
+- Possible research question: Is the metaverse a risk for the human experience?
+- Thoughts on the link between research question, digital identities and the existential risk